 Product Owner (PO)

 The Product Owner is what is said to be the representative of the customer within the product development process.
-The PO gathers data on customer needs and translates them into product requirements for developers to work on.
+The PO gathers data on customer needs and translates them into product requirements for the development team to work on.

 The PO prioritizes backlogs that developers will work on in sprints or short periods of productivity rather than managing the entire product development process as a PM would over a longer period of time.